raspberrypilearning/disco-dance-floor/en/step_3.md

 --- task ---

-Go to the hierarchy window and select the 'Ball' gameObject.
-In the Inspector, click 'Add Component' and type `script`.
+Go to the hierarchy window and select the 'Ball' GameObject.
+In the Inspector, click 'Add Component' and type `BallController`.

+Select the BallController Script.

+--- collapse ---

+---
+title: I don't have a BallController script
+---

-Create a new script called `BallController`:
+Create a new script called `BallController` by clicking 'New script' and then 'Create and Add':

 ![A screenshot of the Inspector New Script menu with title `BallController` and button 'Create and Add'.](images/new-ball-script.png)

---- /task ---

---- task ---

 Go to the Project window.
 The new 'BallController' script will be saved in the Assets folder.
 Drag the new script to the ‘Scripts’ folder to organise your files.

 ![A screenshot of the Projects window Asset folder contents.
 The BallController script is highlighted.](images/assets-script.png)

---- /task ---

---- task ---

-Double click on ‘BallController’ script.
+Double click on the ‘BallController’ script.
 The script will open in a separate code editor.

 Copy or type this code to make the ball move:

-**Tip:** This is the same code that you used to move the ball in your Rainbow run project.

---- collapse ---
----
-title: I want to use different keys
----

-If you want to know the naming conventions to use for the other keys on your keyboard then you can visit the [Unity Documentation](https://docs.unity3d.com/Manual/class-InputManager.html){:target="_blank"}.

---- /collapse ---

 --- code ---
 ---
 language: cs
-filename: CameraController.cs
+filename: BallController.cs
 line_numbers: true
 line_number_start: 1
 line_highlights: